 Long Term Psychological & Financial Effects

-The CDC estimates that the spends billions annually for the costs Of child abuse.
+The CDC estimates that the spends $100 billion annually for the costs of child abuse.

 Child sexual abuse has lasting societal consequences.
 The costs impact multiple sectors including heath care, criminal justice, child welfare, and special education.